joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_com/index.md

 Your updated subscription is applied to your namespace.
 The renewal period start date is displayed on the group Billing page under **Next subscription term start date**.

-An invoice is generated for the renewal and available for viewing or download on the [Invoices](https://customers.gitlab.com/invoices) page.
+An invoice is generated for the renewal and available for viewing or download on the [View invoices](https://customers.gitlab.com/receipts) page.
 If you have difficulty during the renewal process, contact the [Support team](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=360000071293) for assistance.

 For details on upgrading your subscription tier, see